 Disk Drill allows you to clone your hard drives, so you have an exact copy of not just your current files, but also the remnants of files that are missing.
 That way you can perform recovery operations in the future, which is especially useful for a drive that’s on its last legs.

-My internal hard drive doesn’t appear in the list.
-To backup my boot drive, I have to boot from the Disk Drill rescue drive I created, and have an external disk large enough to hold the backup.
+My internal hard drive doesn’t appear on the list.
+To back up my boot drive, I have to boot from the Disk Drill rescue drive I created, and have an external disk large enough to hold the backup.

 I decide to back up my 8GB external drive, so click the relevant Backup button.
 I selected the Desktop as the destination for my backup, then clicked Save.

 The backup commenced, and took around 10 minutes to complete.

 My personal take: Creating a clone of your drive allows you to run restore operations in the future, and removes some of the risk of rescuable data being overwritten.

 Reasons Behind My Review Ratings

 Disk Drill successfully recovered lost files on my iMac and an external drive, including files that had been lost after formatting.
 The program is also able to help you find files that may help you free up hard drive space.

 Disk Drill has a similar price point to many of its competitors.
 Although it is not cheap, you may find it worth every cent if it can recover your valuable files, and the trial version of the software will show you what it can recover before you lay out any money.

 The program has an easy-to-use interface, and initially pops up a help screen for every feature, including a link to a tutorial video.
 The only problem I had was where the application assumed I should have a recovery partition when creating a boot disk, and didn’t offer an alternative when I didn’t.